Skip to Content

 Auditory perception skills can be categorized into the following types or aspects, as described by Martie Pieterse in her book “Language and School Readiness“.

-Auditory memory is the ability to store and remember what has been heard, whether sounds are related or unrelated.
+• Auditory Memory: The ability to remember what has been heard, both related and unrelated sounds.

 Child listening in class